 This past week Brett and I took the kids to the fair.
 It was approximately 347 degrees outside, but we couldn’t resist the allure of fried funnel cakes on a similarly hot and sticky day.
 With a bag full of cash (and hand sanitizer), we embraced the sweat and watched the kids have the time of their lives.

-Because I wasn’t given the chance to overindulge at the fair, I’m diving in deep today with these chocolate hazelnut doughnuts.
-Although I’m no stranger to a traditional fried doughnut, I love making these baked ones that are easier to prepare in my home.
-After all, fried food at the fair is amazing, but a house that smells like hot grease… less amazing.
+Because I didn’t overindulge at the fair, I’m diving in deep today with these chocolate hazelnut doughnuts.
+Although I’m no stranger to a traditional fried doughnut, I love making these baked ones.
+They’re WAY easier to prepare in my home.
+Fried food at the fair is amazing, but a house that smells like hot grease… less amazing.

 To make these chocolate hazelnut doughnuts, we start with the batter.
-The dry ingredients of flour, sugar, and cocoa, are brought together with milk and just the right amount of melted Kerrygold butter to make a thick, fudgy mixture.
+The dry ingredients of flour, sugar, and cocoa, mix together first.
+Next, milk and just the right amount of melted Kerrygold butter to make a thick, fudgy mixture.
 Prepare your favorite doughnut pan with cooking spray and spoon the batter into a piping bag or large plastic bag with the end snipped off.
 Pipe the batter into the pan and bake them until they’ve puffed slightly and a toothpick inserted comes out clean.

 The topping for these chocolate hazelnut doughnuts is a simple shiny glaze that sets up firm and will stick to all of the chopped hazelnuts or chocolate shavings that you to sprinkle on top.
 While I prefer to nibble on these fresh from the oven, absolutely no one complained when I served them for breakfast on day 2.
 They were positively destroyed.